Nikon D5300 vs Olympus E-620

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D5300 and the E-620 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the D5300 has a higher magnification than the one of the E-620 (0.57x vs 0.48x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D5300 and Olympus E-620 along with similar information for a selection of comparators.

 One feature that differentiates the E-620 and the D5300 is in-body image stabilization (IBIS).
-The E-620 reduces the risk of handshake-induced blur with all attached lenses, while the D5300 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-620 reduces the risk of handshake-induced blur with all attached lenses, while the D5300 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Nikon D5300 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.